What is the Circular Economy?

 The shift towards a circular economy provides numerous advantages to society:

-- Improved quality of life – Cleaner environments and healthier ecosystems.
+• Improved quality of life – A cleaner environment and healthier ecosystems.

 The circular economy promotes responsible consumption and contributes to a fairer society.